 Application Monitoring: Dashboard#

 The Dashboard is the main interface for real-time monitoring of the FlexiVision One system.
-On this page it is possible to verify process efficiency, analyze cycle times, validate component recognition, and identify any bottlenecks in the system.
+On this page you can check process efficiency, analyse cycle times, validate component identification and identify any bottlenecks in the system.

 The Dashboard interface is divided into four main sections: